jstockwin/py-pdf-parser/docs/source/overview.rst

 and adding tags to them.
 It also comes with a helpful visualisation tool which enables you to examine the current status of your elements.

-This page gives a breif overview of the PDF Parser, but there is also a full :doc:`reference/index` of all the functionality.
+This page gives a brief overview of the PDF Parser, but there is also a full :doc:`reference/index` of all the functionality.

 Setup
 -----

 At the moment you will need to install it from github.
-You will also need to manually install matploylib and PyQt5 using apt.
+You will also need to manually install matplotlib and PyQt5 using apt.
 We are working on this.

 Loading A PDF
 -------------